quadbio/scRNAseq_analysis_vignette/Tutorial.md

 From the heatmap we can already judge, based on the transcriptome similarity to the annotated cell types in the reference data, whether the annotation we made previously for this data set makes sense.
 Many of the clusters in the query data set, e.g. the query cell cluster that we annotated as "Dorsal telen.
 IP", indeed shows the highest similarity to the "Cortical IP" cell type in the reference data set.

-### Strategy 1-2.
+### Method 1-2.
 Transcriptome similarity on cell level
 The first strategy tries to link clusters or cell types in the two data sets.
 While being simple, such a method also has an obvious limitation, that the clusters or cell types in the two data sets may not be defined with comparable resolution, and thus may not be comparable.
 This is particularly important for dynamic systems, e.g. those represent development or regeneration, where continuous cell states exist and the clustering analysis may break the continuums differently for different data sets.
 In that scenario, one alternative solution is thus to calculate also the transcriptome similarities to different reference cell types, but instead of doing for each query cell cluster, do it for each query cell.

 Similarly, we use the intersect of highly variable genes of the two data sets as transcriptome signatures.
 In terms of the type of correlation to use, because of the high sparseness of the measured single-cell transcriptome profile, Spearman correlation is usually better in performance.
 However, as mentioned above, calculating Spearman correlation requires a ranking step.
 Ranking the expression of thousands of genes for thousand of cells is not only time-consuming, it also results in a huge dense matrix which needs a lot of memory, and sometimes it may be even out of the R environment capacity when the cell number is tremendous.
 Therefore, we shouldn't rely on the basic R function ```cor``` to do the calculation.
 We need a more elegant way to do the ranking while keeping the matrix sparseness, and then calculate Pearson correlation given the ranked sparse matrix using specific package designed to calculate Pearson correlation for sparse matrix.